5 brilliantly weird things to do in London with friends

 5) Try the Zombie Experience London

 Yes, it’s another scary one, but this time action is the name of the game.
-For £115 each, participants are provided with training, equipment, make-up and props, then sent to battle it out in the Zombie Bunker.
+Participants are provided with training, equipment, make-up and props, then sent to battle it out in the Zombie Bunker.
 Think 28 Days Later and The Walking Dead rolled into one super-scary day out.

 It’s great for groups, hen and stag dos, and corporate team building activities.
 The whole thing takes about 3.5 hours and you’ll find it in Greenwich.